Central rock rat: Legislation and plans

-The Central rock rat has a national recovery plan through the Australian government, its overall objective being to stabilize the species and prevent population decreases.
+The central rock rat has a national recovery plan through the Australian Government, its overall objective being to stabilise the species and prevent population decreases.
 Specific objectives include: clarifying distribution, population size, and habitat; to create and employ management strategies of the sub-populations; maintaining captive populations; investigating the biology of captive individuals; and to increase awareness in the community.
 Recovery actions include establishing the sizes of sub-populations and monitoring changes in them, creating a fire strategy for known population locations, and capturing animals to add to the captive breeding program.
 The recovery plan also has a provision for habitat protection which would help other native species such as the common brushtail possum and the black-flanked rock-wallaby.

-Beginning in 1996, after the re-discovery of the central rock-rat, a captive breeding program was set up at Alice Springs Desert Park and at the Perth Zoo.
+Beginning in 1996, after the re-discovery of the central rock rat, a captive breeding program was set up at Alice Springs Desert Park and at the Perth Zoo.
 After initially introducing 14 individuals from the wild, the first generation bred successfully but the subsequent one had significant trouble, eventually leading to the death of the last male in 2011.

-The National Recovery Plan for the Central Rock-rat in 2017 suggested to attempt another breeding program during a natural irruption phase of the wild population, for example after the heavy rainfall in the winter of 2016, so as to limit the effects on the wild numbers of the species.
+The National Recovery Plan for the central rock rat in 2017 suggested to attempt another breeding program during a natural irruption phase of the wild population, for example after the heavy rainfall in the winter of 2016, so as to limit the effects on the wild numbers of the species.
+A limited number of central rock rats from Alice Springs Desert Park have been used for haematology study to promote easy health assessment tools for central rock rats.